 - Identify important designers and predominant landscape styles

-- Describe and apply the principles of landscape design
+- Describe and apply the principles and elements of landscape design

 - Describe and apply each step of the landscape design process on a residential project